This is an update of a blog originally published 28 September 2022 by Sian Eager

 For Charity Fraud Awareness Week 2023, we want to remind charities about the ever present need to be alert to fraud and cyber crime.

-Charity Fraud Awareness Week takes place between the 17th – 21st October 2022 and the need for this initiative is as great as ever.
+Charity Fraud Awareness Week takes place between the 27 November and 1 December 2023 and the need for this initiative is as great as ever.
 This campaign, led by the Fraud Advisory Panel, aims to tackle fraud and cyber crime by raising awareness and sharing good practice.

 Voluntary organisations are being encouraged to think about the risks of fraud and take steps to ensure their money, people and data are kept safe.
 Many organisations continue to be susceptible to fraud and the risks are increasing as we move from the pandemic to the cost of living crisis.